 - Cumulative 2.5 GPA (4.0 scale) or better

 There may be additional requirements and/or restrictions imposed by your host campus.
 You can learn of these from your campus NSE coordinator Julie Good and from the website of NSE www.nse.org.

 Most placements are made through the negotiation of home and host coordinators at NSE's annual conference in early March.
 Annually, 97% of the applicants are placed at one of their campus choices.
 Placement probabilities are governed by the number of openings at an institution and the number of students seeking that location.

 Placements are confirmed by signing a Placement Acceptance Form (PAF).
 Upon receipt of the form, the host NSE coordinator will forward enrollment materials which usually include a housing application, an institutional admissions form, and registration information.
 All materials must be completed and returned by stated deadlines.
 At the end of the term preceding exchange you must have maintained all eligibility requirements applicable at the time of your application or your exchange will be cancelled.

 Length of Exchange

 You may participate in NSE for a single term or a full academic year.
 Some campuses can accommodate summer exchange.
 The maximum cumulative total for exchange participation may not exceed one calendar year.

 The following are helpful resources as you consider exchange participation and select an appropriate exchange location.

-- Apply for the NSE Program by completing the application found here.
+- Apply for nomination to the NSE Program through the CISP by completing the NSE application